A dozen individuals from 10 states and numerous industries – what could they possibly all have in common?

 “I knew what we were doing was unprecedented,” he said.
 “If, after seeing the plan and simulation, anyone felt it was too risky, I wanted them to have the opportunity to bow out.”
 Instead, the group was more excited than ever, and at 9 a.m. they headed to the site.

 The launching and landing was done in two groups of five drones.
 After the first group launched, the second was launched a few seconds later, and all 10 were in the air simultaneously performing a single mapping mission, and controlled by a unified Ground Control Station.
 Five pilots were responsible for launching, landing, and observation, while five controlled the flight plan via onsite computers.
-Erickson was onsite safety officer and Louton served as logistics officer, providing equipment and technology support.
+Erickson was onsite safety office and Louton served as logistics officer, providing equipment and technology support.
 Radio communications kept the pilots in touch with each other and the local air tower.

 The result?
 The eBee drones flew the flight plan, which covered 125 acres in seven minutes.